djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 - Bootstrap
 - TailwindCSS (here)

-[tailwindcss.com](https://tailwindcss.com/) is a CSS framework.
+[tailwindcss.com](https://tailwindcss.com/) is a utility first CSS framework.
 It is a PostCSS (CSS preprocessor) javascript plugin which looks for custom markers in a .css file, replacing them with css.

+It is lower level than [Bootstrap](https://getbootstrap.com/) or [Materialize](https://materializecss.com/) which [has a new fork](https://github.com/materializecss/materialize/issues/2)

+So you can tell a Bootstrap style and Materialize style, but not a Tailwind CSS style as it doesn't come with it's own components.

 [tailwindui.com](https://tailwindui.com/) is the commercial UI components.